svof/svof/doc/index.rst

 What to do if you have a problem?
 ----------------------------------------------------------
-Copy/paste the problem parts that you saw in the game and email to me.
+Copy/paste the problem parts that you saw in the game and file an `issue on Github <https://github.com/svof/svof/issues>`_.

 Then, try checking diagnose if it's affliction related, or *def* if it's defences-related.
 For afflictions, if you're still having a problem - try *vreset affs* (or *vreseta* for short).